 ^{} This is a historic resource estimation which does not use resource classifications consistent with N.I.
 43-101.
 The historical resource estimate was presented in an internal report titled "Christie Lake Project, Geological Resource Estimate" completed by PNC Tono Geoscience Center, Resource Analysis Group, dated September 12, 1997.
 The historical resource was calculated using a 3-D block model using block sizes of 2 m by 2 m by 2 m, and block grades interpolated using the inverse distance squared method over a circular search radius of 25 m and 1 m height.
 Specific gravities for each deposit were averaged from specific gravity measures of individual samples collected for assay.
 UEX has completed additional infill drilling on the deposits during the option earn-in period to upgrade these historic resources to indicated and inferred resources.
-A qualified person has not yet done sufficient work to classify the historic estimate as current mineral resources or mineral reserves.
+A qualified person has not yet done sufficient work to classify the historic estimate as current mineral reserves.
 UEX is not treating the historic estimate as current mineral reserves or mineral resources.

-Management's Discussion and Analysis For the year ended December 31, 2017 and 2016 (Expressed in Canadian dollars, unless otherwise noted)
+Management's Discussion and Analysis For the three-month periods ended March 31, 2018 and 2017 (Expressed in Canadian dollars, unless otherwise noted)